 Keep Messy Play Simple

 Crystal is the writer and creator of Growing A Jeweled Rose, a play based website packed full of fun and creative playtimes for children.
 Crystal is currently staying home with her two small children, Jewel and Rosie, and strives to make the most of her time with them by providing fun and enriching activities!
 She strongly believes in the value and importance of play and that childhood should be a magical time in life.
-Drop by Growing A Jeweled Rose for tons of fun and educational activities for kids or connect through Facebook, Pinterest, Twitter, or Google+.
+Drop by Growing A Jeweled Rose for tons of fun and educational activities for kids or connect through Facebook, and Pinterest.